-- 1. Online application for admission

-- 2. Submit admissions essays

-- 3. Have all colleges or universities you have attended forward official transcripts

-- 4. Submit GRE scores and/or TOEFL scores if required

-- 5. Obtain four (4) letters of recommendation

-- 6. Submit a \$50 application fee

-- 7. Complete an in-person interview
+- 1. Online application for admission - 2.
+Submit admissions essays - 3.
+Have all colleges or universities you have attended forward official transcripts - 4.
+Submit GRE scores and/or TOEFL scores if required - 5.
+Obtain four (4) letters of recommendation - 6.
+Submit a non-refundable \$50.00USD application fee - 7.
+Complete an in-person interview